bztsrc/phppe3/README.md

 License
 -------

-PHPPE Core, PHPPE Pack, PHPPE Developer, PHPPE CMS as well as PHPPE Extensions are free and OpenSource softwares, licensed under [LGPL-3.0+](http://www.gnu.org/licenses/).
+PHPPE Core, PHPPE Pack, PHPPE CMS, PHPPE Extensions as well as PHPPE Developer are free and OpenSource softwares, licensed under [LGPL-3.0+](http://www.gnu.org/licenses/).
 See vendor/phppe/LICENSE for details.

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published